-Indicator 1:

-Changes in the Use of Placement and Community Programs

-Declines in placement pre-dated C2H, due in part to declining crime and detention reform.
+Indicator 1: Changes in the Use of Placement and Community-Based Services: Declines in placement pre-dated C2H, due in part to declining crime and detention reform.
 Placements continued to decline after the introduction of C2H.
-Between 2012 and 2016, the number of youth from New York City who were placed out of home declined by 68 percent,5 compared to a 20 percent reduction for the rest of the state.
+Between 2012 and 2016, the number of youth from New York City who were placed out of home declined by 68 percent,5 compared to a 20 percent reduction for the rest of NYS.
 By 2016, no New York City Family Court JD placements went to state-operated secure facilities.6

-Indicator 2:

-Changes in Facility Experience and Practices

-The initial challenges of implementation notwithstanding, ACS' oversight and monitoring of C2H residences showed improvements in facility operation and environment.
-The number of AWOLs continued to decline, falling from a high of more than 1,000 Incidents in Year 1 to 136 in 2016 (NYC ACS, 2017).7
+Indicator 2: Changes in Facility Experience and Practices: The initial challenges of implementation notwithstanding, ACS's oversight and monitoring of C2H residences showed improvements in facility operation and environment.
+The number of AWOLs (youth who were Absent Without Leave) continued to decline, falling from a high of more than 1,000 Incidents in Year 1 to 136 in 2016 (NYC ACS 2017).7